giancarlouy/onboarding/README.md

 <br />

-In order to configure this application properly, you must create the following schemas created in your local:
+In order to configure this application properly, you must create the following schemas created in your local database:

 | Schema       | URL                                      |
 | ------------ | ---------------------------------------- |